mosop/calling/README.md

 end
 ```

+## Defining Recording Methods

+A recording method stores information about method calls.

+To define recording methods, use the record_method macro.

+record_method parameters:

+* *name* (ASTNode) : A method name.
+* *result* (TypeNode | Path) : A result type.
+It is needed for declaring a type of stored information.
+* *args* (NamedTupleLiteral) : A set of argument names and types.
+It is needed for declaring a type of stored information.
+* *&block* (Block) : A method body.

+Currently, record_method only supports class methods.

 ## The Record Object

-Record objects preserve information about method calls.
+Record objects have information about method calls.

-To access record objects, call defined methods with a corresponding result type.
+To access record objects, call a recording method with its corresponding result type.
 The result type is given by the second argument of the record_method macro.

 Then you get a named tuple that has arrays of record objects by method names.